Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: Generating mock GW source catalogs from the galaxy catalog

 In this study, we consider three important astrophysical properties governing the host-galaxy probabilities: the stellar mass $M_*$, star formation rate SFR, and metallicity $Z$.
 For simplicity we also assume the joint probability distribution $P_\mathrm{host}(\mathrm{GW}|M, \mathrm{SFR}, Z)$ which we refer to as $M_*$-$Z$-$\rm SFR$ host-galaxy probability function, is a product of probabilities corresponding to each of these properties individually,

 We then model $P_\mathrm{host}(\mathrm{GW}|M_*)$, $P_\mathrm{host}(\mathrm{GW}|\mathrm{SFR})$, and $P_\mathrm{host}(\mathrm{GW}|Z)$ as individual host-galaxy probabilities associated with stellar mass, SFR, and metallicity, respectively.
 Of course, as these properties are not uncorrelated, it is expected that our result will have some degeneracy directions or planes in the parameter space governing their shapes.
+Note that, although stellar mass and SFR show a visible correlation in Figure 4, the relation displays substantial intrinsic scatter and includes a mixture of star-forming and quiescent galaxy populations.
+This motivates our choice of a factorized host-galaxy probability as a flexible phenomenological description, rather than attempting to model a single smooth joint probability surface.
 What follows describes our formulation of these probabilities to populate the BBHs through galaxies guided by the physical principles governing BBH formation and merger events.